Steve-Pham/PathFinding/README.md

 https://steve-pham.github.io/PathFinding/

-A Pathfinding visualizer for Depth-First Search (DFS) and Breadth-First Search (BFS) algorithms
+A Pathfinding visualizer for the Depth-First Search (DFS) and the Breadth-First Search (BFS) algorithms